abruzzi/refactoring-with-codemods/README.md

 As you can see, there are plenty of edge cases to handle, especially in codebases beyond your control—such as external dependencies.
 This complexity means that using codemods requires careful supervision and a review of the results.

 However, if your codebase has standardization tools in place, such as a linter that enforces a particular coding style, you can leverage these tools to reduce edge cases.
 By enforcing a consistent structure, tools like linters help narrow down the variations in code, making the transformation easier and minimizing unexpected issues.

+For instance, you could use linting rules to restrict certain patterns, such as avoiding nested conditional (ternary) operators or enforcing named exports over default exports.
+These rules help streamline the codebase, making codemods more predictable and effective.

+Additionally, breaking down complex transformations into smaller, more manageable ones allows you to tackle individual issues more precisely.
+As we'll soon see, composing smaller codemods can make handling complex changes more feasible.

 ### Extracting Reusable Utilities